michelp/pg_doctestify/docs/index.md

 pointless sample extension with a Makefile for building it and the documentation which uses the script.

+Clone the tool from [Github](https://github.com/michelp/pg_doctestify) and pick and choose what parts you want.
+There's the main script, a Makefile target for building docs, and a Dockerfile to try it out quickly.

 There is no installation, you copy the script into your project and update your own Makefile to fit it into an existing extension.
 Tested on Python 3.10 but should work with any reasonably modern Python 3.